kasnder/CloudAlarm/README.md

 ## Background
 This project was created back in 2016 to ease my studies at university.

-Since this application may be helpful for other, I published it on Google Play, alongside its source code.
+Since this application may be helpful for others, I published it on Google Play, alongside its source code.

 If this app should change your life as well, leave a message.